make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [dakker78](https://github.com/dakker78) for contributing support for Herschel IR heaters.
 - [liamlain](https://github.com/liamlain) for assisting with support for SmartCurtain curtains.
 - [legantois](https://github.com/legantois) for assisting with support for EPT tank level sensors.
-- [osaczony](https://github.com/oscazony) for assisting with support for Tongou QCB2 single phase breakers.
+- [osaczony](https://github.com/oscazony) for assisting with support for Tongou QCB2 single phase breaker and Svensson Smart06C kettle.
-- [realdimik](https://github.com/realdimik) for assisting with support for Tongou ST463JWT three phase breakers and contributing support for SNT957W-DE temperature and humidity sensors.
+- [realdimik](https://github.com/realdimik) for assisting with support for Tongou ST463JWT three phase breaker and contributing support for SNT957W-DE temperature and humidity sensors.
 - [jameskoziol](https://github.com/jameskoziol) for contributing support for second variant of Madimack Elite V3 and Madimack Inverflow Pro pump.
 - [halmaizsolt92](https://github.com/halmaizsolt92) for assisting with support for SNT857W-TDE temperature sensors.
 - [nk00li](https://github.com/nk00li) for assisting with support for BHT-002 GBLW thermometers that differ slightly from GALW in how they report the heating state.